Tidally Locked Planet

-- Space 1889 Mercury is tidally locked in the game giving rise to remarkable features and strange life-forms.
-A Challenge adventure adds that it is "nodding" a little, though.
+- Space 1889 Mercury is tidally locked, in keeping with the game's theme of "the planets are as they were once believed to be", giving rise to remarkable features and strange life-forms.
+A Challenge adventure adds that it is "nodding" a little, thoughnote .

 - Classic Traveller Double Adventure 2 "Across the Bright Face".
 The planet Dinom is an interesting variation on this.
 Its north pole points toward its star, so it looks like it's on its side.
 Its northern continent is always in sunlight (up to 260 degrees Celsius) and its southern continent in darkness (and goes almost as low as absolute zero).
 Between the north and south continents there's a temperate zone where life can exist.

-- In Kerbal Space Program, Mun is tidally locked to Kerbin, Duna and Ike are mutually tidally locked, and Laythe, Vall, Tylo, Bop, and Pol are tidally locked to Jool.
+- In Kerbal Space Program, Mun is tide-locked to Kerbin, Duna and Ike are locked to each other, and all five of Jool's moons (Laythe, Vall, Tylo, Bop, and Pol) are locked to their primary.

 - Planet Bryyo in Metroid Prime 3: Corruption has this characteristic.
 According to the lore data, 48% of the planet's surface is in perpetual daytime (thus very hot), 48% is in perpetual nightime (thus very cold), and the remaining 4% has a temperate climate that allows the existence of cliffs and jungles.